-Gippsland attractions – The Knob
+The Knob Reserve

 The Silt jetties are located near Eagle Point they form the mouth of the Mitchel River.
 These naturally forming narrow banks of silt stretch for 7 kilometres into the Gippsland Lakes.
 These silt Jetties are the second-longest in the world after the ones that form at the mouth of the Mississippi River.
 The formation happens over millions of years as the water slows when it enters a lake.
 Fishing is enjoyed along the silt jetties and one of the most popular things to do in Gippsland.